About Ann Shivers-McNair

 Shivers-McNair, Ann.
 “A New Mission: Veteran-Led Learning Communities in the Basic Composition Classroom.”
 In Generation Vet: Composition, Veterans, and the Post-9/11 University.
 Eds.
 Lisa Langstraat and Sue Doe.
 Logan: Utah State University Press, 2014.
 216-39.

 Shivers-McNair, Ann, and Amy Lynch-Biniek.
 “The Ethos of Contingency and Writing Program Administration.”
 FORUM: Issues about Part-Time and Contingent Faculty vol. 16 no.2 (2013): A6-A12.
 Available online (open access).

-Technical and professional communication, user experience, digital rhetorics, decolonial rhetorics, writing studies, humanistic HCI, social justice and community action
+Technical and professional communication, user experience, digital rhetorics, decolonial rhetorics, writing studies, social justice, maker movement, humanistic HCI (human-computer interaction)

 - PhD, University of Washington